 - Students may wish to take an online ecological footprint quiz that includes more parameters.
 One that may be of particular interest allows students to create an avatar that simulates the choices they make.
-Scroll to the middle of this page: http://www.earthday.org/ and select the Footprint tab. - Another useful online tool can be found at myfoot-print.org.
-After students complete the comprehensive quiz, they can investigate steps to reduce their impact.
-Show students the picture of the shuttle bus going - to the Ford Rouge Factory Tour (ID# THF16324) and the picture of recycling.
+It can be found at: earthday.net/footprint2/flash.html - Another useful online tool can be found at myfootprint.org.
+After students complete the comprehensive quiz, they can investigate steps to reduce their impact. - Show students the picture of the shuttle bus going to the Ford Rouge Factory Tour (ID# THF16324) and the picture of recycling.
 Ask the students how these pictures represent a company trying to lower its ecological footprint.
-What things can students do at school to reduce their ecological footprint?
-(Example: More students can ride the bus so that individual cars don't have to drive to school; one bus pollutes less than 40 cars.) - Students may wish to create an online or print campaign to convince their peers to lower their ecological footprint.
+What things can students do at school to reduce their ecological footprint.
+(Example: more students can ride the bus so that individual cars don't have to drive to school; one bus pollutes less than 40 cars.) - Students may wish to create an online or print campaign to convince their peers to lower their ecological footprint.